Basilosaurus: Etymology

 The two species of Basilosaurus are B. cetoides, whose remains were discovered in the United States, and B. isis, which was discovered in Egypt.
 B. cetoides is the type species for the genus.
 The holotype of B. cetoides was found in Ouachita Parish, Louisiana.
 The exact formation is said to be the Yazoo Clay/formation.
 Vertebrae were sent to the American Philosophical Society by a Judge Henry Bry of Ouachita Parish, Louisiana and Judge John Creagh of Clarke County, Alabama.
 Both fossils ended up in the hands of the anatomist Richard Harlan, who requested more examples from Creagh.
 The first bones were unearthed when rain caused a hillside full of sea shells to slide.
-The bones were lying in a curved line "measuring upwards of four hundred feet [122 meters] in length, with intervals which were vacant."
+The bones were lying in a curved line "measuring upwards of 400 ft in length, with intervals which were vacant."
 Many of these bones were used as andirons and destroyed; Bry saved the bones he could find, but was convinced more bones were still to be found on the location.
 Bry speculated that the bones must have belonged to a "sea monster" and supplied "a piece having the appearance of a tooth" to help determine which kind.

-Harlan identified the tooth as a wedge-shaped shell and instead focused on "a vertebra of enormous dimensions" which he assumed belonged to the order "Enalio-Sauri of Conybeare", "found only in the sub-cretaceous series."
+Harlan identified the tooth as a wedge-shaped shell and instead focused on "a vertebra of enormous dimensions" which he assumed belonged to the order "Enalio-Sauri of Conybeare", "found only in the sub-cretaceous series".
 He noted that some parts of the vertebra were similar to those of Plesiosaurus and skull was similar to Mosasaurus, but that they were completely different in proportions.
-Comparing his vertebra to those of large dinosaurs such as Megalosaurus and Iguanodon, Harlan concluded that his specimen was considerably larger—he estimated the animal to have been no less than 80–100 ft long—and therefore suggested the name Basilosaurus, meaning "king lizard".
+Comparing his vertebra to those of large dinosaurs such as Megalosaurus and Iguanodon, Harlan concluded that his specimen was considerably larger (he estimated the animal "could not have been less than from 80 to 100 ft long") and therefore suggested the name Basilosaurus, meaning "king lizard".

 Harlan brought his assembled specimens (including fragments of jaw and teeth, humerus, and rib fragments) to the UK where he presented them to anatomist Richard Owen.
 Owen concluded that the molar teeth were two-rooted, a dental morphology unknown in fishes and reptiles, and more complex and varied than in any known reptile, and therefore that the specimen must be a mammal.
 Owen correctly associated the teeth with cetaceans, but he thought it was an herbivorous animal, similar to sirenians.
 Consequently, Owen proposed renaming the find Zeuglodon cetoides ("whale-like yoke teeth" in reference to the double-rooted teeth) and Harlan agreed.